-Many of us can’t imagine life without our furry friends – but if you’re living in an HDB flat, and not private property, you might just be illegally housing your pet without realising it.
+Many of us can’t imagine life without our furry friends.
+But if you’re living in an HDB flat, and not private property, you might just be illegally housing your pet without realising it.
 How many dogs can you keep in HDB flats?
 Are cats allowed?
 Can you keep pets in rental units?
 In this article, we tell you all you need to know about keeping pets in HDB flats!

-Keeping dogs in an HDB flat
+Keeping dogs in a HDB flat

 If it’s a cross-breed, your dog should be 50 cm or less at the shoulders, and weigh 15 kg or less.
 In addition to this, once your dog is 3 months or older, you’ll have to bring it to the Agri-Food and Veterinary Authority (AVA) to get it licensed.
 Breaching any of the these regulations can get you fined up to $4,000 — yikes!